How To Start The Amsterdam Travel Guide?

 Hostels are cheaper hotels with people usually sharing a room or dormitory.
 Popular with students and backpackers, and ideal places to meet fellow travelers.
 Most youth hostels in Amsterdam are in the city center and the prices vary from €17 to €30 per person.

-Bob’s Youth Hostel: It’s popular with backpackers, but not so good for the late night crowd wanting to sleep in the next morning.
+It’s popular with backpackers, but not so good for the late-night crowd wanting to sleep in the next morning.
 You must vacate by 10 am for a couple of hours while they clean.
 But it’s only €19

 There are a couple of ‘Youth’ campsites worth considering and a family site which is better for touring caravans and mobile homes.

-Amsterdam Bos: A family’ site with a bar, shop, and restaurant in the southern reaches of the forest.
+A family site with a bar, shop, and restaurant in the southern reaches of the forest.
 Taje exit 6 off the A9 towards Aalsmeer and follow the N231 to Bosrandweg.

 English-style bed and breakfast are starting to catch on in Amsterdam.
 Some agencies rent apartment houses as a bed and breakfast.
 With Amsterdam full of cafes and breakfast bars many so-called b&bs; don’t serve breakfast.